snigdaa/PythonChallenge/README.md

 # python-challenge
-homework 3, pyboss and pyparagraph
+homework 3 (PyBank and PyPoll) + pyboss and pyparagraph